-Computer Summer School (CSS) is aimed at 12-17-yearolds who want to learn coding.
+Summer Informatics School (SIS) is aimed at 12 to 17-year-olds who want to learn how to code.

-How CSS Is Organized
+How SIS Is Organized

-CSS takes places in the countryside at a recreation facility; there are two 21-day-long sessions.
+SIS takes place in the countryside at a recreation facility; there are two 21-day-long sessions.
 At each session there are about 250 participants of varying qualifications: some are beginners in coding, some are the country's smartest students.

-CSS applicants have to fill in a special form and solve an admission test.
-In the application one has to indicate what topics he or she is familiar with and what algorithms he or she can already write.
-The way the problems presented in the admission test are solved indicates how well the applicants actually know the topics they have mentioned.
+To get admitted, SIS applicants have to fill in a topics questionnaire and solve several problems.
+In the questionnaire one has to indicate which topics he or she is familiar with and which algorithms he or she can already write.
+The ways admission problems were solved show how well the students know the topics they have indicated in the topics questionnaire.

-CSS is conducted in Russian but this is the only restriction for participation: secondary school students from all over the world are welcome.
+SIS is conducted in Russian and this is the only restriction for participation: secondary school students from all over the world are welcome.
 Traditionally participants come from all over Russia as well as from other former Soviet countries.
-There have also been participants from Bulgaria, Sweden, Italy, U.K. and U.S.
+There were also participants from Bulgaria, Sweden, Italy, the UK and the U.S.

-Participation costs about 40,000 rubles (650USD) per session.
-Those who cannot afford to pay the fees in full can apply for a partial waiver, which is possible thanks to CSS sponsors.
+Participation costs about 40,000 rubles (650 USD) per session.
+Those students who cannot afford to pay the fees in full can apply for a partial waiver, which is possible thanks to SIS sponsors.

-Education at CSS
+Education at SIS

-Computer science is the core of CSS educational program: it includes algorithms, data layout, methods of data organization and analysis, skills for writing reliable code and testing it.
+Computer science is the core of SIS educational program: it includes design and analysis of algorithms and data structures, skills for writing reliable code and testing it.

-The fact that school teachers, professors and industry professionals work together allows to split the participants by level and field of study: they are divided into three parallel groups upon admittance.
-Group D is for beginners, they study easy topics: Euclidean algorithm, binary search and quadratic sort.
+The fact that school teachers, professors and industry professionals work together allows SIS to split the participants by level and field of study: they are divided into several parallel groups upon admittance.
+Group D is for beginners: they study easy topics such as Euclidean algorithm, binary search and quadratic sorts.
 Group A is for the most qualified students, e.g., participants of the International Olympiad in Informatics.
 Group A studies, for example, suffix arrays and Dinic's algorithm for computing the maximum flow.
-Besides the two algorithm groups there is also group P with a focus on industrial software engineering.
+Besides computer science groups there is also group P with a focus on industrial software engineering.
 It is a small startup.
-During CSS session group P works on its own unique project.
-Participation in group P helps train teamwork skills and provides an opportunity to work on a real task.
+SIS participants in group P work on their own unique project.
+It helps train teamwork skills and provides an opportunity to work on a real task.

 In the morning, before lunch, there are compulsory classes: two hours of theory and two hours of practice.
-Computer labs stay open from lunch till dinner so that the participants can further work on their projects.
-In the first two hours after lunch there are optional courses: short lectures on a broad range of topics which usually aren't directly related to CSS curriculum, e.g., physics, math, medicine.
-Lectures are organized by CSS guests and by representatives of the sponsors.
+Computer labs stay open from lunch untill dinner so that the participants can further work on their assignments.
+In the first two hours after lunch there are optional courses: short lectures on a broad range of topics which usually aren't directly related to SIS curriculum, e.g., physics, math, medicine.
+Lectures are organized by SIS teachers, guests and by representatives of the sponsors.
 After that students can take part in recreational activities: join the drawing club, guitar club or movie club.
-There are 3-4 optional courses and 3-4 different clubs every day, so the participants are free to choose what they find interesting.
-After dinner there are extra activities where everyone can participate: games for the brain, campfire, theater, social dance, etc. Various sports competitions (from volleyball and football to chess) are also organized during each CSS session
+There are 3 to 4 optional courses and 3 to 4 different clubs every day, so the participants are free to choose what they find interesting.
+After dinner there are extra camp-wide activities: intellectual games, campfire, theater, social dance, etc. Various sports competitions (from volleyball and football to chess) are also organized during each SIS session.